peterwilliams97/clip/README.md

 vertex can only be approached from the exterior of the blob.)
 This implies all interior subregion angles are 90°.
 Then the N + 1 subregions are all rectangles. ∎

-Let C’ denote a set of nonintersecting chords connecting points on the boundary of a blob B. Let JC ‘I = L’ and cf denote an element of C ‘, i = 1,2, . . . , L’.
+Let C’ denote a set of nonintersecting chords connecting points on the boundary of a blob B.
+Let |C‘| = L’ and c<sub>i</sub>‘ denote an element of C‘, i = 1,2,..L’.
 Let c denote a chord correcting two points on the boundary of B such that c and C’ share no boundary points.
 Let x denote the number of intersections of c with C’.
 We then state
-LEMMA 2.
-The set C’ and

-Let C’ denote a set of nonintersecting chords connecting points on the boundary of a blob B. Let |C‘| = L’ and ci‘ denote an element of C‘, i = 1,2,..L’.
-Let c denote a chord correcting two points on the boundary of B such that c and C’ share no boundary points.
-Let x denote the number of intersections of c with C’.
-We then state
-LEMMA 2.
+#### LEMMA 2.
 The set C’ and the chord c partition B into L’+x+2 regions

-THEOREM1.
+#### THEOREM 1.
 A blob B on a rectangular mosaic R has a minimum order rectangular partition of order P = N - L + 1 where
     N = Total number of concave vertices on the boundary of B.
     L = Maximum number of nonintersecting chords that can be drawn between cogrid concave vertices.